OpenMD/OpenMD/samples/Madelung/README.txt

     integer, parameter :: maxAllocations = 25

-This recompilation should not be required in future versions of OOPSE.
+This recompilation should not be required in future versions of OpenMD.